Jayson Gaddis: Founder of The Relationship School

 29:54.78 – Brian David Crane

-So what led you? what led you into the anxious generation Jonathan hates books like what was the yeah, what? what?
-What was the catalyst?
+So what led you?
+What led you into the anxious generation?
+Jonathan hates books like what was the yeah, what was the catalyst?
 Why did that book spark curiosity in you?

 30:06.74 – Jayson Gaddis

-Well I’ve heard Jonathan Hay’s name just in the background on social media for the last couple of years and I haven’t I heard about his um the coddling of the american mind and that was like piqued my interest I was like ooh I want to read that and then I just got busy and forgot and moved on.
-Um.
+Well I’ve heard Jonathan Hay’s name just in the background on social media for the last couple of years and I haven’t, I heard about the coddling of the American mind and that was like piqued my interest, I was like, Oh I want to read that and then I just got busy and forgot and moved on.

 30:14.69 – Brian David Crane